 Assume your reader is starting from a place of no subject knowledge

 Outlining before you draft is imperative, but there are several different ways to approach a self-help book outline.
-When it comes down to organization, this is the standard self-help format:
+When it comes down to organization, below is the standard self-help format.

 Intro chapter